 The shift from a reactive to a preventative business model has also transformed the way insurance companies work.
 Propelled by the adoption of Big Data and data analytics technologies, this transformation has allowed commercial insurers to mitigate risks, improve productivity, and generate more revenue.

 While the adoption of latest technologies holds great potential for the insurance industry, there is a multitude of challenges to overcome as well.
 Over the past two decades, the world has witnessed more frequent and severe catastrophic events, as well as manmade disasters.
 These incidents result in a higher number of claims for business interruptions and expenses, leaving a significant impact on the performance of insurance companies.
 Addressing these types of risks requires a more sophisticated approach that is based on unique risk-sharing and risk transfer strategies.
+And unfortunately, as insurance firms innovate and embrace new technology, they also take on more cyber risk.
+The implications of this tradeoff are evident in the increasing frequency and severity of cyber attacks targeting the insurance sector.

 For insurance companies with operations in multiple countries, the increasing attractiveness of emerging markets, combined with increased regulation in developed countries leads to a need of strategy reevaluation.
 The aging population of developed countries holds greater risk for insurance companies as compared to the working age population that continues to outnumber the dependent population in developing countries.
 While this presents an opportunity for insurers, expanding operations to new markets requires a careful evaluation of regulations, potential risks, and competitive landscape.